LogoLogo

 Webhooks are automated messages sent from the Copia server when something happens in your repository.
 These messages are posted via HTTP to a specific URL of an App that is waiting to receive the message.

-To learn more about how to create webhooks and view the available integrations, see the Integrations section.
+To learn more about how to create webhooks and view the available integrations, see the section.